 If you like the idea of leaving the mainland behind, cross over the wide-span bridge and the Intracoastal Waterway, where you can quickly settle into vacation mode.
-On North Topsail Beach, you'll find plenty of free parking at four public beach accesses as well as lots of wide-open beaches for sunbathing and fishing.
-On all of Onslow County’s uncrowded family beaches, you can unwind into a leisurely day focused on the sound of the waves or chatting with your friends.
-For longer stays, consider a beach cottage or multi-level oceanfront rental.
-For a resort experience with pools and onsite restaurants, consider a stay at the St. Regis or Villa Capriani oceanfront resorts.
+On North Topsail Beach, you'll find three public beach accesses as well as lots of wide-open beaches for sunbathing and fishing.
+Unwind into a leisurely day focused on the sound of the waves or chatting with your friends and family.
+Be sure to read our blog, What You Need to Know About Parking at North Topsail Beach.

-For an even more isolated and a feels-like-you’re-the-only-one-here experience, head over to Bear Island, which is accessible only by the Hammocks Beach State Park ferry or by private boat.
+For an even more isolated and a feels-like-you’re-the-only-one-here experience, head over to Swansboro's Bear Island, which is accessible only by the Hammocks Beach State Park ferry or by private boat.
 As one of Travel + Leisure's Top Ten NC beaches, you’ll find over three miles of unspoiled island beachfront, with all the salty air, wave action, and large seashells that you want.
 What you won’t find are cars, condominiums, and crowds.
 It’s truly a “back to nature” vibe.
 Start at the visitor center at Hammocks Beach State Park to sign up for the 25-minute ferry ride.

-For more beach recreation, Marsh Cruises offers sunset, shelling and night excursions along Bogue and Bear Inlets.
+For more beach recreation, Marsh Cruises offers sunset, shelling, and night excursions along Bogue and Bear Inlets.
 Charter a day or evening sunset cruise aboard his 23-foot Bay Rider Skiff, and owner Darryl Cruise will take you to the best spots for finding sand dollar seashells.
 Like Marsh Cruises, Lady Swan Boat Tours also offers daily cruises from Swansboro’s historic waterfront to Hammocks Beach State Park and Jones Island.